 Specific issues to address within a proper Return Policy are the following:

-While we already mentioned the advantage of retaining customers, a Return Policy provides that benefit in two primary ways:
+A Return Policy provides that benefit in two primary ways:

 It's important to note that some return and refund laws demand that you accept all returns during a specific time frame if you don't publicly post your own Return Policy.